muntaqam/GOODREAD-CLONE-NEXTJS/README.md

 ## TODOs / Features to Implement
 Here are some improvements and features that can be added to the project in the future:

-- Add a friend's buddy system for enhanced user interactions.
+- Add user reading progress to dashboard.
 - Implement light and dark mode for better user experience.

 ## Author Info